Relative Fundamental Groups and Rational Points: Path torsors, non-abelian crystals and period maps

 \begin{proof} If $\cur{C}$ is neutral, say $\cur{C}\cong \mathrm{Rep}_k(H)$, then thanks to Example \ref{actiontors} this is straightforward and amounts to little more than saying that the category of representations of a semi-direct product $G_0\rtimes H$ is equivalent to the category of $H$-equivariant $G_0$-representations.
-If $\cur{C}$ is not neutral, then we choose a fibre functor with values in some $k$-scheme $S$, apply Th\'{e}or\`{e}me 1.12 of \cite{delignetn} and replace the affine group scheme $H$ by a certain groupoid acting on a $S$.
+If $\cur{C}$ is not neutral, then we choose a fibre functor with values in some $k$-scheme $S$, apply Th\'{e}or\`{e}me 1.12 of \cite{Del90} and replace the affine group scheme $H$ by a certain groupoid acting on a $S$ (for more details see Section \ref{cohomperiod}).
 The argument is then formally identical. \end{proof}